SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

         content:
           -
             type: text
             text: 'Please do!
-The workshop RFP is open from April 4 - May 13, 2022.
+The workshop RFP is open from April 4 through May 13, 2022.
 If you have ideas or recommendations for content or presentations that should be included in a proposed or announced track, we’d love to hear about them!
 Contact R.B.
 Brooks (they/them), director of programs, at '
           -
             type: text
             marks: